NeilKleistGao/NginD/README.md

 + The first alphabet of function name should be lower case
 + Tabs should be used, and should be equivalent to 4 spaces.
 There is no space before the keywords `public`, `private` and `protected`
 + The underline after the name of class members should be moved to the front of the name
-+ Stream will be used to serialize/deserialize/type conversion
++ Stream will be used for conversion

 ## Code Environment
 + OS: Ubuntu 20.04.1 LTS